Royce Pollard (American football): New York Jets

 On May 6, 2012, he was signed by the New York Jets as an undrafted free agent.
 On August 30, 2012, he suffered a torn labrum during preseason.
 On August 31, he was released on the day of final roster cuts.
 On September 1, 2012, he was signed to the practice squad.

-On September 12, 2012, he was released from the practice squad after the team signed Wide receiver Stanley Arukwe to the practice squad.
-On September 17, 2012, he was signed to the team's practice squad after the team released Stanley Arukwe from the practice squad.
+On September 12, 2012, he was released from the practice squad after the team signed wide receiver Stanley Arukwe to the practice squad.
+On September 17, 2012, he was signed to the team's practice squad after the team released Arukwe from the practice squad.

 Pollard signed a reserve/future contract with the team on December 31, 2012.
 He was released on May 12, 2013.

 Cleveland Gladiators

 Pollard was assigned to the Cleveland Gladiators of the Arena Football League on November 21, 2013.

 Los Angeles KISS

 On October 28, 2014, Pollard was traded to the Los Angeles KISS for future considerations.
 Pollard was placed on reassignment on March 22, 2015.